tomasort/DLS-Project/README.md

 We can choose to compute the optical flow or just the regular frames by setting the flag --no-opt-flow.

 ## How To Run: Inference
 To be able to run inference, you need a trained model, and the video file for which you want to get the estimate velocities.
-The instruction to do inference, are pretty straight forward, simply run the jupyter notebook called `inference.ipynb` and that's it.
+The first step would be to use `run.py` to generate the frames and the optical flow images.
+Once we have the data, the instruction to do inference, are pretty straight forward, simply run the jupyter notebook called `inference.ipynb` and that's it.

 ## Data